Inter-Services Intelligence: Controversies

 The ISI has been accused of using designated terrorist groups and militants to conduct proxy wars against its neighbors.
 According to Grant Holt and David H. Gray, "The agency specializes in utilizing terrorist organizations as proxies for Pakistani foreign policy, covert action abroad, and controlling domestic politics."
 James Forest says, "There has been increasing proof from counter-terrorism organizations that militants and the Taliban continue to receive assistance from the ISI, as well as the establishment of camps to train terrorists on Pakistani territory."
 All external operations are carried out under the supervision of the ISI's S Wing.
 Joint Intelligence/North is responsible for conducting operations in Jammu and Kashmir and Afghanistan.
 The Joint Signal Intelligence Bureau (JSIB) provides support with communications to groups in Jammu and Kashmir.
-According to Daniel Benjamin and Steven Simon, both former members of the National Security Council, the ISI acted as a "kind of terrorist conveyor belt" radicalizing young men in the Madrassas in Pakistan and delivering them to training camps affiliated with or run by Al-Qaeda and from there moving them into Jammu and Kashmir to launch attacks.
+According to Daniel Benjamin and Steven Simon, both former members of the United States National Security Council, the ISI acted as a "kind of terrorist conveyor belt" radicalizing young men in the Madrassas in Pakistan and delivering them to training camps affiliated with or run by Al-Qaeda and from there moving them into Jammu and Kashmir to launch attacks.